garrandall/popular-music-data/tracks/that-s-the-way-of-the-world-earth-wind-fire.md

 That's the way (that's the way)
 Of the world (of the world)
 Plant your flower (gonna plant your flower)
-And you'll grow a pearl (heeey, ooh, ooh, ooh)
+And you'll grow a pearl (heeey, oh, oh, oh)
 Child is born
-With a heart of gold (ooh, ah, ah, yeah)
+With a heart of gold (oh, ah, ah, yeah)
 Way of the world (gonna plant your flower)
 Makes his heart grow cold

-Oooh, ooh, ooh, ha, Lord
+Oh, oh, oh, ha, Lord
 Can't you see me, y'all?

 Say, hey
 Hey, yeah, yeah, yeah
 Mm, mm, mm, mm
-Ahhh, luh
+Ah, luh